-If a member is admitted to an In-Network Hospital or Facility, the Claims Administrator will authorize an initial number of days of treatment.
-During the Member's stay in the Hospital, the Claims Administrator will review the Member's treatment plan with his/her attending Physician and with his/her Hospital.
-The Claims Administrator may authorize additional Hospital/Facility days if medically necessary.
-The criteria for establishing Medical Necessity will be determined by the Anthem.
+If a Member is admitted to an In-Network Hospital or Facility, a Claims Administrator will authorize an initial number of days of treatment.
+During the Member's stay in the hospital, the Claims Administrator will review the Member's treatment plan with his/her attending physician and with his/her hospital.
+The Claims Administrator may authorize additional hospital/facility days if the Member's condition is deemed to be medically necessary.
+The criteria for establishing Medical Necessity will be determined by Anthem.

-- In-Network Facility Charges: - The plan will pay 100% of the network rate for Inpatient treatment and services after the Member pays the \$500 Copayment.
-Pre- certification is required. - In-Network Provider Charges: - The Plan will pay 100% of the network rate for Inpatient treatment and services after the Member pays the applicable Copayment.
-Pre-certification is required.
+- In-Network Facility Charges: The plan will pay 80% of the network rate; subject to Deductible.
+Pre- certification is required. - In-Network Provider Charges:

+The plan will pay 80% of the network rate; subject to Deductible.
+Pre- certification is required.